 M: mucinous adenocarcinoma (especially colorectal carcinoma)

-A complex breast cyst is a morphological type of breast cyst along with simple breast cysts and complicated breast cysts.
-The current preferred term for complex breast cysts is solid and cystic mass to avoid confusion with a complicated cyst.
+A complex cystic and solid breast mass also knowns as a complex breast cyst is a morphological type of breast cyst along with simple breast cysts and complicated breast cysts.
+Complex breast cysts are defined as cysts with thick walls, thick septa, intracystic masses, or other discrete solid com...

 Complex fibroadenoma is a sub type of fibroadenoma harboring one or more of the following features: